Study in Ireland for Indian Students

 Ireland ranks among the top 5 wealthiest countries when it comes to income per capita.
 If this wasn’t enough then as of 2025, Ireland was identified as the most educated country globally, with 52.4% of 25-64 year-olds holding a bachelor’s degree or higher.

-> Fun Academic Facts about Ireland [STUDY IN IRELAND]
+Fun Academic Facts about Study in Ireland

 • As of 2025, Ireland had 44,500 international students studying there, with Indians making up for the maximum of the lot.